 It is best to prune dead limbs in early spring this will help with better looks throughout the summer months.
-They have light yellow blooms near the crown of the tree not very showy but some good color.
+They will produce light yellow blooms near the crown of the tree not very showy but some good color.

-Color Your World Guzman’s Garden Centers will usually have the Mexican Elder and the Weeping Willow in stock during the spring, summer and fall months.
+Color Your World Guzman’s Garden Centers will sometimes have the Mexican Elder in stock during the spring, summer and fall months.
 It is a tree that is rarely carried by our Wholesale Garden suppliers.

 It is susceptible to borers and spider mites.
 Use a good systemic insecticide to kill these pests.
 Learn more here at Insects and Diseases on Plants.